samircd4/artvee_com_scrapy/README.md

 # Web scraping Project from Tawhid Vai

-This sript will scrape artvee.com website
+This sript will scrape over 1.3 million data from artvee.com website